 What is Customer Data Analytics?

-Customer data analytics involves collecting data from different sources.
-You can use it to compare tangential metrics to develop actionable insights, such as finding how many jobs are available in transportation by comparing vacancies across various services.
+You can use it to compare tangential metrics to develop actionable insights, such as determining the number of jobs available in transportation by comparing vacancies across various services.

 More common applications include conducting consumer surveys and analyzing ad networks.
 The data collected involves customer traits, including purchasing preferences, demographics, site behavior, etc.

 It will combine collected data to create a complete picture of your customers and the target market.
-This mode of top data analytics companies gives more specific experiences to your customers and tailors new strategies based on what customers want
+This mode of top data analytics companies gives more specific experiences to your customers and tailors new strategies based on what customers want.

 How Do Customer Data Analytics Work?